Arnon Afek: Medical and academic career

 Afek is a professor of public health and Director of the New York State/American MD program at Tel Aviv University.
 He teaches at Tel Aviv University's Sackler Faculty of Medicine and Coller School of Management, and holds an associate professorship at the School of Medicine of the University of Nicosia in Cyprus.
 In 2011–2013, he taught at Bar Ilan University.
 Since 2018, he has been lecturing on healthcare innovation in the international MBA program of the Arison School of Business at the IDC Herzliya.

 In 2008, Afek was appointed Deputy Director-General of Chaim Sheba Medical Center.

 Afek is the founding Chairman of the National Council of Pathology and Forensic Medicine of the Israeli Ministry of Health.

 In addition, Afek chairs the Association of Israeli Hospital Management and the Israel Medical Association World Federation.
 He is a former member of the OECD Health Committee Bureau of Governance.

 In January 2012, he was appointed director of Medical Affairs of the Ministry of Health, becoming Director-General of the Ministry in May 2014.
-He led the regulatory reform on medical canabis.
+He led the regulatory reform on medical cannabis.

 In 2017, he was a contributing editor to a special issue of the medical journal The Lancet, focusing on health in Israel.

 In July 2019, he was appointed Chief Medical Advisor of the Ministry of Health's Medical Cannabis Unit.

 Awards and recognition

 Afek has published over 150 peer-reviewed articles on topics ranging from obesity and other risk factors in cardiovascular disease to vascular disease, diabetes and cancer in adolescents, and the immunopathogenesis of atherosclerosis.
-His studies were published in leading journals including The New England Journal of Medicine, The Lancet, Circulation, Jama etc.

 Afek has won numerous awards, among them the Goldenberg Award and the Kellerman Prize for research in cardiology.
-In 2016, he was the recipient of the Israel Civil Service Commission Award, The highest award given to a senior public servant in Israel.